 - Speaker, “US Policy and Enforcement Landscape on Container Detention and Demurrage Charges,” International Maritime Law Seminar (IMLS), June 2022

 - Speaker, “Courts, Contracts, Commercial Leases, Insurance Coverage and Commercial Shipping during COVID-19,” April 2020

-- Speaker, “Structuring and Financing Your Startup,” Korean Startup Summit NYC 2019, New York, New York, October 2019
+- Speaker, “Structuring and Financing Your Startup,” Korean Startup Summit NYC 2019, October 2019

-- Speaker, “Issues in International Maritime Bankruptcy,” Association of Transportation Law Professionals 88th Annual Meeting, Austin, Texas, June 2017
+- Speaker, “Issues in International Maritime Bankruptcy,” Association of Transportation Law Professionals 88th Annual Meeting, June 2017

-- Speaker, “Industry Effects of U.S. Sanctioning of Trade with Iran and Russia,” American Conference Institute’s 4th Annual Forum on Admiralty & Maritime Claims and Litigation, Houston, Texas, February 2015
+- Speaker, “Industry Effects of U.S. Sanctioning of Trade with Iran and Russia,” American Conference Institute’s 4th Annual Forum on Admiralty & Maritime Claims and Litigation, February 2015

 - Author, “President Biden signs the Ocean Shipping Reform Act of 2022,” June 2022